wso2-extensions/mi-inbound-cdc/docs/config.md

    </td>
    <td>This value is required only if   <strong>io.debezium.storage.file.history.FileSchemaHistory</strong> was provided for the schema.history.internal value. you need to specify the path to a file where the database schema history is stored.
 <p>
-By default, the file will be stored at &lt;Product home>/cdc/ schemaHistory directory
+By default, the file will be stored at `&lt;Product home>/cdc/schemaHistory` directory
    </td>
   </tr>
   <tr>